aontiveros/cs251a-cobra/README.md

 ### Dates

-Project due on November 17, 2016
+Project due on November 17, 2016 -for use cases

 Presentation on November 29, 2016